Cocaine Abuse & Addiction

 One such drug is cocaine.
 The following outlines what cocaine is, and explores whether or not it is physically and chemically addictive.

-Cocaine is different from opioids because it isn’t a depressant.
-Rather it acts as a stimulant.
-It has been used for thousands of years, at least in the form of coca leaves which are native to South America, because of the stimulant effects.
+In the US, cocaine is the second most popular recreational drug, second only to marijuana, which is legal in some states like Colorado.
+People in the United States use a lot of cocaine; in fact, the country is the world’s leader in cocaine use.
 At the start of the 1900s purified cocaine started to be used in a variety of tonics and elixirs and its use was relatively mainstream.
-As you may have heard, it was even used in the original formulations for Coca-Cola, and it was administered as a pain reliever during surgery.
+It was even used in the original formulations for Coca-Cola, and it was administered as a pain reliever during surgery.

 When it’s sold on the streets there’s the problem not just of addiction and the potential health problems of the cocaine itself, but dealers will often cut it with other substances to make it more profitable.
 This can make it more dangerous, depending on what the substances are.